jeffreyzhanghc/Allsto_Doc/Integration_Tutorial/Account_Creation.md

-# Account Creation
+# Management Dashboard Account Creation

 ## Sign in Using Github
-Go to allsto [Allsto gateway](https://gateway.alls.to), click on the Log in button and sign up with github:
+Go to allsto [Management Dashboard](https://gateway.alls.to), click on the Log in button and sign up with github:

 ![](./asset/signin_github.png)

+If you are the first-time user, you may see nothing except a white screen, and that is because you **need to register your management dashboard account first**.

 ## Register Information needed